Allah Loves Equality

 In recent years, Pakistan has been terribly hit by terrorism and this has affected life of ordinary people, especially the LGBTQI community.
-There is a huge hidden gay and lesbian society and dating sites in every major city of Pakistan, but because of lack of rules and regulations everyone’s life is at stake.
+In every major city of Pakistan, there is a vast hidden community of gays, lesbians and dating sites, but because the lack of rules and regulations, everyone’s life is at stake.

-My motive is to spread the message to the world that Islam itself is a religion of peace, and this has to be conveyed to every Muslim instead of every Non-Muslim.
+My aim is to spread the message that Islam is a religion of peace, and this has to be conveyed to everyone: Muslim and Non-Muslim.

 Wajahat Abbas Kazmi

-This documentary film aims to highlight the current situation of LGBTQI people living in the Islamic Republic of Pakistan.
-Interviewing Muslim lesbian, gay, bisexual and transgender persons, we will help them raise their voice all over the world.
-The world will get to see their everyday life and how they are treated by the society, also exploring what Islam says about homosexuality and what are the rights of LGBTQI people, if any.
+This documentary aims to highlight the current situation of LGBTQI people living in the Islamic Republic of Pakistan.
+By interviewing Muslim lesbian, gay, bisexual and transgender, we’ll help them raise their voice all over the world.
+The world will get to see their day-to-day life and how they are treated by the society.
+We’ll also explore Islam view on homosexuality and what are the LGBTQI rights, if any.

-We will show public opinion about LGBTQI people in Pakistan.
-We will meet some homosexual couples and even their parents.
-Moreover, we will interview locally famous journalists and human rights activists about legal rights of LGBTQI community in Pakistan.
+We’ll show the life of LGBTQI people in Pakistan.
+We’ll meet some homosexual couples and their parents, and we’ll interview locally famous journalists and human rights activists regarding legal rights of LGBTQI community, in Pakistan.

-We will follow the life of transgenders, from those who are working as sex workers to those who are fighting for HIV awareness in trans community, interviewing HIV patients and talking to their doctors about problems they are facing during treatment.
-Finally, we will interview intersex persons and some of those who just had recently successfully changed their sex through sex reassignment surgery.
+We’ll follow the life of transgenders: from those who are employed as sex workers to those who are fighting for HIV awareness in trans-community; we will also interview HIV patients and their doctors concerning the problems they are facing during treatment.
+Lastly, we’ll interview both intersex and transgenders who recently changed their sex through reassignment surgery.

-Being a country where holding hands with a member of the opposite sex is frowned upon while hugging and cuddling with members of the same sex is a social norm, it does seem like Pakistan’s LGBTQI community faces no problems at all.
+Being a country where holding hands with a member of the opposite sex is frowned upon but hugging and cuddling with members of the same sex is a social norm, it could appear Pakistan’s LGBTQI community would face no problem, at all.
 However, this is not the case.

-Society blames these individuals to have “chosen the wrong path” as a result of which they deserve to be punished.
-What we fail to understand is that sexuality is not a choice.
+Society blames these individuals to “have chosen the wrong path” as a result of which they deserve to be punished.
+What they fail to understand is that sexuality is not a choice.

-Just in the year 2015 several trans women lost their lives because of transphobia and countless gay men were raped in Pakistan.
-Lesbian women in Pakistan are threatened with corrective rape and many are forced to marry a man against their will.
+In Pakistan, in 2015 alone, several trans-women lost their lives because of transphobia, and countless gay men were raped.
+Lesbians are inflicted with corrective rape, and many are forced to marry a man against their will.
 Unless society starts accepting the LGBT community as a part of itself, senseless atrocities will continue to be committed against them.

 WAJAHAT ABBAS KAZMI (DIRECTOR – PRODUCER)

-since 2001.
-In 2011 he founded the website “Il Grande Colibrì” about the situation of sexual minorities especially in the southern world and launched the “Homosexual Muslims in Italy” project to combat discrimination on sexual and religious basis.
-He was one of three international facilitators at the last CALEM (Confederation of LGBT, Euro-African or Muslim Associations) conference and works with activists in Italy and abroad, especially in the Arab-Muslim world.
+Born in Milan, he holds a PhD in political science.
+Since 2001, he is an activist for LGBTQI and migrant people.
+In 2011, he founded “Il Grande Colibrì”, a website about the situation of sexual minorities, especially in the southern part of the world.
+He launched the “Homosexual Muslims in Italy”, a project that fights sexual and religious discrimination.
+He was also one of three international facilitators at the last CALEM (Confederation of LGBT, Euro-African or Muslim Associations) conference, and works with activists in Italy and abroad, in particular for the Arab-Muslim world.

 ZEESHAN KAZMI (WRITER)

 Zeeshan Kazmi was born in 1985 and grew up in Lahore, Pakistan.
-His interest in literature and visual arts driven him towards cinema.
-He has been working on miscellaneous projects from a decade and his work is known for being sociopolitical in nature.
+His interest in literature and visual arts drove him to the cinematic world.
+In the last decade, he has been involved with various projects; his work is known for being sociopolitical.